• Skip to main content

 • ⅓ cup pure maple syrup

-• Pinch of ancho or chipotle chile powder
+• Pinch ancho or chipotle chile powder

 • Coarse salt to taste